 A Study of Dynamic Combustion Control for High Efficiency Diesel Engine 2020-01-0297

-Multi-cylinder Engine experiment confirmed lower in-cylinder temperature in the condition of forwarded combustion timing, and proved remarkable improvement of NOx - CO2 trade-off in transient driving cycle; Worldwide Harmonized Light vehicles Test Cycle (WLTC).
+Those technologies are key features for advanced engine performance.
+Multi-cylinder Diesel engine experiments confirmed lower in-cylinder temperature in the condition of advanced combustion timing toward Top Dead Center (TDC), and showed remarkable improvement of NOx - CO2 trade-off in transient driving cycle; Worldwide Harmonized Light vehicles Test Cycle (WLTC).